-Today, I want to talk about the ugly side of blogging and 5 blogging secrets successful bloggers usually don’t share.
-There are many bloggers claiming how easy blogging is and that you should start your blog right away.
+Today, I want to talk about the ugly side of blogging and “6 Blogging Secrets Successful Bloggers usually Don’t Share”.
+Many bloggers are claiming how easy blogging is and that you should start your blog right away.

 1. Blogging is complicated.
 Building a successful blog can take longer than everyone makes you believe!

-There are hundreds if not thousands of blogging tutorials on “How to Start a Blog” in just a few minutes which makes you believe blogging is really easy.
-The hard truth is starting and setting up a blog is easy but continuing and building a blog is hard work.
+There are hundreds if not thousands of blogging tutorials on “How to Start a Blog” in just a few minutes, which makes you believe blogging is effortless.
+The hard truth is starting, and setting up a blog is easy, but continuing and building a blog is hard work.

 - Email Marketing